guojiaxuan2001/guojiaxuan2001/README.md

 🔧 **Interests**
 - Platform Engineering ・ Site Reliability Engineering (SRE)
 - Cloud Infrastructure ・ DevOps
-- AI for Science ・ Electrical Market & Energy Systems
+- AI for Science ・ Natural Language Processing (NLP)

 🧠 I transitioned from Environmental Engineering (B.Eng, 2024) to EEIS (which is similar to an ECE major) out of a strong curiosity for technology.
 I'm passionate about building systems that work — from backend services to infrastructure tools — and I aspire to become a highly skilled developer who creates meaningful impact through code.